kevinpalm/car_behavior_cloning/README.md

 ## Reflection
 What an awesome project!
 I spent a lot of time playing with architectures, and feel like I'm starting to gain an appreciation for the level of effort that must have gone into designing those top-notch competition and production networks.
 It's also sinking in how much time it takes to train a network from scratch.

-Very exciting stuff!
+Unfortunately, my model is not polished at this point.
+It can navigate the whole course 1, and does okay on course 2, but it's not smooth.
+Mostly what is lacking is good data.
+I definitely intend to revisit the project and polish things up.
+I've learned so much, and as soon as I can afford to tie up my computer with a day or two of training I will!